Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 - Result: 4.5x faster than single-agent execution on complex workflows

-- Speed: 4.5x acceleration through parallelization
+- Speed: 4.5x faster through parallelism

 Weaknesses